jessepav/libgdx-wiki-old/Gradle-and-Intellij-IDEA.md

 At the end of this section you will find a list of common issues with possible solutions to them.

 ## Importing Your Project
-Go to `Import Project (File -> New -> Project from Existing Sources)`, navigate to your project folder and select the `build.gradle` file.
+Go to `Import Project (File -> Open-> Open file or Project)`, navigate to your project folder and select the `build.gradle` file.
 Hit `OK`.
 In the next dialog, uncheck `Create separate module per source set` and hit `OK` again.
 A final window will appear asking which modules to import, leave everything checked and click `OK`.
 It will now import your project.
 This can take a while on the first time, as it downloads the Gradle wrapper and some dependencies.